 Was it nominated in any other categories?
 Supporting Actress (for Maria Bakalova) and Screenplay.
 Hey, that's probably more than you expected for Borat.

-What has it won so far?
+What has it won elsewhere?
 Two major Golden Globes: Best Motion Picture—Comedy and Best Actor in a Motion Picture—Comedy.
 Bakalova was rudely looked over in the Best Actress category for Rosamund Pike in I Care a Lot.
-The Globes matter very little and the Globes comedy categories matter even less, but Borat does have some momentum going forward, including a PGA nod.
+The Globes matter very little and the Globes comedy categories matter even less, but Borat did have some momentum, including a PGA nod.
 Outside of that, largely the love has been directed toward Bakalova, who has already won prizes from the New York Film Critics Circle and the National Society of Film Critics.
 She was nominated for a SAG as well.

 Ma Rainey's Black Bottom

 Release date: December 18, 2020

 Cast: Viola Davis, Chadwick Boseman, Colman Domingo, Taylour Paige

 What it's about: In this adaptation of the acclaimed play, August Wilson writes a recording session in which the legendary blues singer clashes with an ambitious trumpeter.

 Was it nominated in any other categories?
 Actor, Actress, Production Design, Costume Design, and Makeup and Hairstyling